tom1dev/NZPMC-Project-2/README.md

 -   controls the data manipulation of HTTP requests and responses

 #### /services/:
 -   used to query mongoDB and return responses.
-To do this, it uses the Mongoose library

 #### /models/:
--   contains the mongoose schemas and objects for different objects stored in the database
+-   contains the MongoDB schemas and objects for different objects stored in the database

 ## Getting Started: